-For competition entrants not based at Warwick, we have uploaded a webcast of each workshop which you can watch here.
+For competition entrants, we have uploaded a webcast of each workshop run in 2019 which you can watch here.

 Who is the Audience? [and other perils of musical translation for the stage!]

 Friday 25 January 2019, 3-5pm in PS1.28

 In this workshop on song and translation, Benjamin Hamilton, award-winning translator of opera with translations for Warwick Arts Centre, London’s Hackney Empire and Hampstead Garden Opera, will introduce his approach to translating song for the stage.
 This focuses on one simple question: who is the audience?